What's my plan?

 Accounts created on or after December 5, 2024 have omnichannel routing on by default.

-- Click Add trigger and create at least one ticket trigger that will be used to add a group and the auto-routing tag to email tickets (including web form, side conversations, and API) you want to route.
-On Professional plans and above, you can also configure the triggers to set priority.
+6. (Recommended for all plans relying on group-based routing) Create at least one ticket trigger that can be used to add a group and the auto-routing tag to email tickets (including web form, side conversations, and API) you want to route.
+On Professional plans and above, you can also configure the triggers to set the ticket's priority.
 See Requirements for the routing triggers.

 You can use omnichannel routing as-is at this point, or you can review and adjust your routing configuration to better meet your needs.

-If you need to turn off omnichannel routing, see Disabling omnichannel routing.
+If you need to turn off omnichannel routing, see Turning off omnichannel routing.

 Requirements for the routing trigger for group-based routing